Monterey Bay, California

 ⇒ 4.
 Projected returns / target investor exit

-⇒ 6.
-Financial guarantee, other credit enhancement

 ⇒ 7.
+Financial guarantee, or other credit enhancement

+⇒ 8.
 Components of an Investible Project Package — what to prearrange and make available without being asked (outlined below)

-⇒ 8.
+⇒ 9.
 Tips for packaging and presenting a winning proposal — style and cultural affinity … how to make it look easy

-⇒ 10.
+⇒ 11.
 Your Fundraising Strategy — how to decide on the best approach.

 An optimized package will save tremendous time, effort and energy versus the all-too-common “wheel spinning” that occurs when developers use the wrong information, wrong type or amount of preparation, and/or attempt to raise money from the wrong sources.
 It is just as common for developers to over-prepare (but present the wrong “first glance” facts) as it is to make the request for funding with insufficient advance planning.
 Hitting that just right isn’t some mysterious guessing game.
 You just need to understand the funder’s conditions and expectations, so either they are quite organized and programmatic (can explain indicative terms right away, for example) or you’ll need to ask a lot of questions and dig for answers.
 Do this first, get perspective on the current state of capital (primarily private equity, private debt, or both), then complete your package.
 Otherwise, it’s “ready, fire, aim.”